olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 you need and you want your installed libraries to persist across sessions.
 These custom Conda environments need to be saved in a ``/ccs`` or ``/gpfs/alpine`` directory.

-*Please note that GPSF is purged.
-Using /ccs/proj/ is recommended*
+**Please note that GPFS is purged.
+Using /ccs/proj/ is recommended**

 Let us look at an example with creating a custom environment that has Tensorflow.